MS Mustai Karim

 MS Mustai Karim Wiki

-In 2017, the companies Vodohod (shipowner), Krasnoye Sormovo Shipyard (shipbuilder) and Goznak-Leasing signed a 3-party contract for building and delivery of one Project PV300 unit.
-Under this agreement, the vessel was built by Krasnoye Sormovo Shipyard (part of USC/United Shipbuilding Corporation) and scheduled for delivery to the customer Goznak-Leasing and the consignee Vodohod on July 10, 2020 (previously for February 1).
-Vessel's construction started with the keel-laying ceremony on March 28, 2017.
-In August 2016, at Lotos Shipyard (fully-owned by USC/United Shipbuilding Corporation) in Astrakhan Russia started the construction of the sistership Pyotr Velikiy.
+In 2017, Vodohod (shipowner), Krasnoye Sormovo Shipyard (shipbuilder), and Goznak-Leasing signed a tripartite contract for the construction and delivery of one Project PV300 vessel.
+Under this agreement, the ship was built by Krasnoye Sormovo Shipyard (part of USC/United Shipbuilding Corporation) and scheduled for delivery to Goznak-Leasing and Vodohod on July 10, 2020 (originally planned for February 1).
+Construction began with the keel-laying ceremony on March 28, 2017.
+In August 2016, at Lotos Shipyard (also part of USC/United Shipbuilding Corporation) in Astrakhan, Russia, work started on the sistership Pyotr Velikiy.

 VODOHOD Mustai Karim ship model (PV300-class cruiser)

-The PV300 shipbuilding project (management firm MNP Group) stated that these ships can be operated in waterways with waves up to 3 m (10 ft) high, which allows them to operate on Russia's largest inland waterways (rivers and large lakes, like Volga, Neva, Don, Onega, Ladoga), as well as on The Black Sea, Azov Sea, and the Caspian Sea.
+The PV300 shipbuilding project, managed by MNP Group, stated that these vessels are designed to operate in waterways with waves up to 3 m (10 ft) high, enabling navigation across Russia’s largest inland waterways (rivers and major lakes such as Volga, Neva, Don, Onega, and Ladoga), as well as the Black Sea, Azov Sea, and Caspian Sea.

-On August 13, 2019, the cruise liner Mustai Karim was moved out of the shipyard's building hall after all the hull works were completed.
-Followed the launch (float-out from drydock) on September 11.
-Sea trials were successfully carried out on November 15-20, conducted in Gorky Reservoir (near the town Chkalovsk, region Nizhny Novgorod).
+On August 13, 2019, the Mustai Karim was rolled out of the shipyard’s assembly hall after the hull was completed.
+The launch (float-out from drydock) followed on September 11.
+Successful sea trials were conducted November 15–20 in the Gorky Reservoir near Chkalovsk, Nizhny Novgorod region.

 MS Prince Vladimir river cruise ship (Russia)

-The new Mustai Karim ship has maritime class "river-sea" (река-море) and 5-star level of luxury and comfort.
-The RSCM (River Shipping Company of Moscow) and affiliated company Mosturflot took part in the development of the vessel's technical plan.
-"Mosturflot" is the first company to operate the newbuild, featuring the following main characteristics: LOA length 141 m (463 ft), max-width/beam 16,8 m (55 ft), height 16, 2 m (53 ft), max draught 3,2 m (11 ft), passenger capacity 300+, endurance 15 days (fuel) and 10 days (total supplies).
+The Mustai Karim has a “river-sea” class (река-море) certification and a 5-star level of luxury and comfort.
+The River Shipping Company of Moscow (RSCM) and its affiliate Mosturflot contributed to the vessel’s technical design.
+Mosturflot is the first operator of this newbuild, featuring the following specifications: LOA 141 m (463 ft), beam 16.8 m (55 ft), height 16.2 m (53 ft), max draught 3.2 m (11 ft), passenger capacity over 300, endurance of 15 days (fuel) and 10 days (total supplies).

 new Russian river cruise ship design (Mosturflot project PV300)